Collection Development Policy

 back files.
 Whenever possible, the library may prefer electronic back files rather

-than preservation through binding or microform.
+than preservation through binding.

 Criteria for selection of titles for back file maintenance include: